wsaqaf/mecodify-docker/README.md

 Everything else in the configuration file can remain the same.

-##### 4) Update the container with the new configuration file
+##### 4) Create container (needed every time docker is restared or configurations.org is modified)

-Any time you update the configurations.php file, you have to ensure that the copied into the container.
-This can be done by running the following command in the same folder where configurations.php is located:
+Run the following command from on the terminal window while in the folder where Dockerfile is located:

-        docker cp configurations.php `docker ps -aqf "name=mecodify"`:/var/www/html
+    . go.sh

+The above command would run the container and have it accessible via port 80.
+If the port is being used by another server, it can be changed by modifying the relevant line in the go.sh file.

 ##### 5) Start using mecodify

 Open [localhost](http://localhost) with your browser.
 In case you decided to use a port other than the default 80, don't forget to include it (e.g, if it is 8080, go to localhost:8080).
 From this point onwards, you can follow the instructions found in the original [GitHub repo of Mecodify](https://github.com/wsaqaf/mecodify/blob/master/manual.md) to create accounts and add cases.

-##### Note about persistence
+##### Notes

-Thanks to the great work by [dgraziotin](https://github.com/dgraziotin), data in the folders mysql and app folders (in our case ./mecodify) are made so that they are persistent and updated in parallel both in the container and in the host.
+###### Thanks to the great work by [dgraziotin](https://github.com/dgraziotin), data in the folders mysql and app folders (in our case ./mecodify) are made so that they are persistent and updated in parallel both in the container and in the host.
 So whatever work you do on mecodify will be preserved.
 You can double check to make sure.

+###### Apart fromt he Twitter API settings, the configurations.php file located in the ./mecodify directory has default values including the database and user name.
+If you are considering having this public, it is wise to not use docker but install each required components separately as explained in the official [GitHub repo](https://github.com/wsaqaf/mecodify).

+###### Only step (4) above is required when docker is restarted since the images are preserved in the file system.
+All the steps would need to be re-done if the files are removed or docker re-installed.

 ##### Still experimental